victor-yon/pytorch-boilerplate/README.md

   pytorch [Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) class.
 * __networks/__: Directory that contains the list of available neural network that extend the pytorch [Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class.
+* __out/__: Directory where named run output will be saved.
+A subdirectory will be generated for each new run.
 * __plots/__: Directory that contains all plotting scripts.
 * __utils/__: Directory that contains utility scripts, using them is optional, but they simplify some tasks.
   * __logger.py__: Class wrapper to handle console and file logging.